 As a nurse and a woman, Dana may be involved in various associations designed for both nurses and women who are nurses.
 You may consider hosting an event for these groups or participate in their next meet-ups to share more about your organization.
 Since Dana is a mom, another network to tap into would be her children’s school and associated organizations.
 Finally, her affiliation with a church provides you with yet another group of individuals with an inclination to give.
 By connecting with a group of like-minded individuals, your organization has a greater opportunity to expand your influence.

 Online targeting tips

-Beyond in-person events, your organization can target these associations through your digital advertising efforts.
+Beyond in-person events, your organization can target these associations through digital advertising.
 Utilize keywords associated with Dana’s COI within your search and social media ad campaigns.
 You can also segment your email campaigns based upon characteristics or personas associated with Dana’s COI.
 Tailor the content or messaging to specifically address the needs of these groups, so they feel as if you’re speaking directly to them.

 Remember, like-minded individuals associate with like-minded individuals.
 As you cultivate your donor database, don’t forget to consider your donors’ COI.
 This group may become your next set of donors and ambassadors for your cause.

 To assist you in developing your donor profiles, review how StratusLIVE tracks donor interests and favorite causes.